mikolajhojda/30-seconds-of-julia/snippets/chunk.md

 tags: array,intermediate
 ---

-Chunks a list into smaller lists of a specified size.
+Chunks an array into smaller arrays of a specified size.

 Using array comprehension, `min()` and  `length()`